 The eligibility to participate in team sports, extra-curricular, and school-sponsored activities (such as major field trips) is determined by each student's academic performance and/or attendance record.
 Students must have a 2.0 grade point average (GPA) per semester to participate in team sports, extra-curricular, and school-sponsored activities.
-Students who are absent excessively may not be able to participate in such activities.
+The Administration reserves the right to determine that a student with academic, disciplinary or attendance issues cannot participate in such activities.
 For additional eligibility requirements to participate in team sports, see the "Athletic Policies and Procedures" policy in this Handbook.